 Should You Buy a New or Used Semi-Truck?

 It’s no secret that truck drivers are the backbone of our economy.
 Without these unsung heroes, businesses couldn’t deliver or receive the products necessary to run their operations.
-Each year, the average trucker drives 125,000 miles to transport essential goods and materials, including:
+Recent estimates suggest each semi-truck travels over 80,000 miles per year to transport essential goods and materials, including:

 • Heavy equipment